 - Admission to the hospital at least a day before a rapid detox.
-This allows the necessary time for proper screening, hydration and adequate understanding of each patient medical status and needs.
+This allows the necessary time for proper screening, hydration, and adequate understanding of each patient’s medical status and needs.

 - Private Rooms – Patients should receive individual and private care, as with any other medical treatment.
 Furthermore, patients deserve the undivided attention of the treating physician.

-- Board Certified anesthesiologist – This is a procedure that requires an anesthesiologist with vast experience on anesthesia detox.
+- Board Certified anesthesiologist – This is a procedure that requires an anesthesiologist with vast experience in anesthesia detox.

 - Sedation versus General Anesthesia – General anesthesia is not only unnecessary for successful rapid detox; it can also be significantly uncomfortable and even dangerous for the patient.
 Rapid detox protocols that place patients under general anesthesia for up to five hours (or more) are archaic and tend to pose unnecessary risk factors to the patient.

-- Limitation of inpatient stay – There should be a plan for discharge, but no limitations if patients need extra medical care.
-Surgical centers with predetermined allowance for patients stay, often discharge patients prematurely.
+- Limitation of inpatient stay – There should be a discharge plan, but no limitations if patients need extra medical care.
+Surgical centers with predetermined allowance for patients to stay often discharge patients prematurely.

-- Recovery Center – It’s crucial to the success and safety of the detox process that the patient receives proper care for a few days after rapid opiate detox.
-Organs are working hard trying to find a new baseline.
-Essential functions like heart rate, blood pressure, fluid absorption, body temperature and mood stability are also regulating.
+- Recovery Center – It’s crucial to the detox process’s success and safety that the patient receives proper care for a few days after rapid opiate detox.
+Organs are working hard, trying to find a new baseline.
+Essential functions like heart rate, blood pressure, fluid absorption, body temperature, and mood stability are also regulating.
 While this process can be smooth and natural for some patients, others may find it challenging.